ja2-stracciatella/ja2-stracciatella.github.io/how-to-run.md

 - ctrl-n: switch between day and night head gear (goggles) for the whole squad
 - ctrl-q: swap hand items
 - shift-j: climb through open window
+- f: display chance to hit percentages for given tile

 These require you toggle a game.json switch:
 - d: switch to turnbased mode from realtime